-Web design does not have to be limited to a typical grid structured layout.
-It sometimes feels like we are locked in an endless cycle of header, content, sidebar and footer.
+Web design does not have to be limited to a typical grid-structured layout.
+It sometimes feels like we are locked in an endless cycle of header, content, sidebar, and footer.
 That is it.
-It would be great if we could to tear away from convention sometimes and also force ourselves to break some usability rules.
+It would be great if we could tear away from convention sometimes and also force ourselves to break some usability rules.
 Just imagine what we could create.

 This Flash site uses a subway map as a preloader and once it has loaded you’ll be amazed at the detail and creativity of its design and highly original navigation.

 Very intriguing and interactive layout that presents a beautiful background image of a tower.
 Clicking on the top menu will take you to the relevant section on the page.

 I love this website.
 The carefully placed navigation elements have a beautiful mouse over effect and sound.
 You can drag and drop the elements and can click on each to further explore the site.

 The center part of this website is what that make it stand out from the rest.
 The eye-catching green carpet looks terrific.

 A very unusual, colorful and creative layout with horizontal scrolling.

 This website is equally divided into two parts.
 One is completely static with a very nice background image while the other part is scrollable with different tiles where you can click on to browse further.

 You will love browsing through this truly interactive design portfolio site.
 Simply drag in to scroll.

 With this site, you will discover lots of interactive design elements that add beauty and originality.